Quia Sum, Cogito: Chapter 8

 “Not exactly.
 Tendian thought that the created narratives were free will.
 But those that reversed it – thinking that the free will drove the deterministic actions – were attempting to take ownership of a reality that was beyond their control.
 He put it succinctly by saying ‘those that believe they are manifesting themselves within a knowable reality are doomed to live in a self imposed bondage’.”

 “Ah.”
 Well that’s absurd.
 Reality exists, we don’t create it any more than we are predetermined to act in any way.
-It makes sense that Jane was confused though.
-When you believe something so wrong, you’ll have questions about why it doesn’t make sense.
+It makes sense why Jane is confused.
+When you believe something so wrong, you’ll have questions about why the truth doesn’t make sense.
 Philosophy is a bit tiring in that regard.
 “I don’t mean to be rude, but I am still hungry.”

 “OH!
 I’m so sorry… do you have a preference?
 There are a few different options around you: raw food, bugs, soup… all types of things.”
-The thought of eating bugs or raw meat caused me to gag a little bit.
-I had heard that it was a practice to decrease energy and rare resource consumption, but I thought that was must have been hyperbole.
+The thought of eating bugs or raw meat causes me to gag a little bit.
+I had heard that it was a practice to decrease energy and rare resource consumption when preparing food, but I had always thought that must be hyperbole.

 “What do others usually eat?”

-“For the most part they tend to eat things directly from the plant depending on what’s in season.
+“For the most part they tend to eat things directly from the plants that are in season.
 Some options that are growing around you currently are peaches and plum trees.”

 “That sounds good, but I’m actually a bit more hungry than that.”